huggingface/transformers/examples/lm_finetuning/README.md

 Higher values may yield stronger language models at the cost of slower and more memory-intensive training

-In addition, if memory usage is an issue, especially when training on a single GPU, reducing `--train_batch_size` from the default 32 to a lower number (4-16) can be helpful.
+In addition, if memory usage is an issue, especially when training on a single GPU, reducing `--train_batch_size` from the default 32 to a lower number (4-16) can be helpful, or leaving `--train_batch_size` at the default and increasing `--gradient_accumulation_steps` to 2-8.
+Changing `--gradient_accumulation_steps` may be preferable as alterations to the batch size may require corresponding changes in the learning rate to compensate.
 There is also a `--reduce_memory` option for both the `pregenerate_training_data.py` and `finetune_on_pregenerated.py` scripts that spills data to disc in shelf objects or numpy memmaps rather than retaining it in memory, which hugely reduces memory usage with little performance impact.

 ###Examples
 #####Simple fine-tuning